AWhetter/pathseq/doc/source/format.rst

    the stem is changed first.

+.. _format-simple-prefix:

 Prefix
 ------

+The prefix is a single character that separates the :ref:`stem <format-simple-stem>` from the :ref:`ranges <format-simple-range>`.

-The name of a path sequence MAY contain a single prefix character that separates the stem from the ranges.
+The name of a path sequence MAY contain a single prefix character.

 The prefix character MUST be one of "``.``" or "``_``".